Why the Delay in Asperger Diagnosis?

 There’s another difficulty inherent in diagnosing Asperger syndrome.
 Many of these children are better at interacting with adults – including physicians and school counselors.
 To recognize their social difficulties, one may need to observe how they interact with their peers.

 Now that your child has a diagnosis, you can take advantage of therapies that can help him improve his skills.
-To learn more, I recommend Autism Speaks Asperger Syndrome and High Functioning Autism Tool Kit and this site’s webpage on “Asperger syndrome.”
+To learn more, visit our page on “Asperger syndrome.”